Why am I seeing an "Error: No private key. Cannot decrypt pending shares" message?

 Step #6: Share items again

 - Once your Sharing Key has been recreated, you can share any previously shared items once again.
 If you moved all of your previously shared folder items into a standard folder, you can convert that standard folder into a shared folder.
-Instructions will vary depending on whether you are using a Families, Teams, or Enterprise account.
+Instructions will vary depending on whether you are using a Families, Teams, Enterprise, or Identity account.